How to Become a Better Singer: Practical Tips & TechniquesFeb 22, 2023

-Here's more fun activities for you to try:
+Here are more fun activities for you to try:

 Stand up and place your feet shoulder-width apart.
 Close your eyes and take a deep breath in, feeling your body expand with air.
-Now, exhale slowly & gently, feel your body relax and sink into your natural posture.
+Now, exhale slowly & gently, and feel your body relax and sink into your natural posture.

 Imagine you're standing on a tightrope.
 Shift your weight to one foot and then the other, finding your center of balance.
 Notice how their body naturally aligns when you find your center of balance.

 This time imagine you’re a superhero!
-Yes you ;-) You’re wearing your superhero cape.
+Yes, you ;-) You’re wearing your superhero cape.
 Lift your arms and spread out your cape, feel your chest open up and your shoulders roll back (Superman Power Pose).
 Now maintain this power posture and bring your arms down to their sides.

 Take another deep breath in through your nose and exhale slowly out your mouth, feel your body naturally align into the optimal posture for your singing.

 By using these fun visualization techniques, you will not only find your personal optimal posture, but you'll also learn how to maintain it for better singing performance.
 Plus, you may discover your inner superhero at the same time ;-)